7vTr0x7/js/Namaste Js/this/README.md

 3. this value depends on how this is called
    --> x(); - when function is called without reference then its undefined window.x() - when function is called with window reference then its window object

+4. this inside object's methods
+   --> value of this in objects method is object